seevogh/seevogh/README.txt

         ./seevogh

+    Note: If you copied master zip file from github as explained above, please rename seevogh-master subdirectory to seevogh.
+You should have /var/www/moodle/mod/seevogh before doing update next step, otherwise installation will not work.

 3. Login to your moodle site as administrator

         Moodle will detect the new module and prompt you to Upgrade.